 How Can I Sign Up for Coverage in the Marketplace?

 Individuals can shop for and enroll in health insurance through the Marketplace from November 1, 2016 through January 31, 2017.
 The start of coverage under the plan depends on when you buy it, with January 1, 2017 as the earliest start date.
 After January 31, 2017, the annual open enrollment period will occur each fall for coverage starting the following year.

 Through the Marketplace you can fill out an application either online, over the phone, or in person to find out whether you are eligible for financial help paying for private health insurance, or if you're eligible for coverage under your state's Medicaid or CHIP.
 Once your eligibility is determined, you can compare plans and buy one that meets your needs.

 After February 15, 2015, you must wait until the next open enrollment period to buy insurance in the Marketplace unless you qualify for a special enrollment period because of a qualifying life event like a job loss, birth, or marriage.
 Plans sold outside the Marketplaces may be available year-round, but you will not be able to get help paying for your insurance.
 You can apply for Medicaid or CHIP at any time during the year.

 What Do I Do If I Need Help Finding and Choosing a Health Plan?

-There will be trained people called “Navigators” to help individuals understand their coverage options and the enrollment process.
+There are trained people called “Navigators” and other assisters to help individuals understand their coverage options and the enrollment process.
 You can access this free individual assistance to help you choose a plan and enroll by contacting your state Marketplace or by searching on the following website: https://localhelp.healthcare.gov/.